 More information can be found here.

-The 12th World Conference on Injury Prevention and Safety Promotion will be held in Tampere, Finland from September 18-21, 2016.
-Registration is now open.
-Call for abstracts ends November 1, 2015.
-Find more information here.
+Save the date!
+The 13th World Conference on Injury Prevention and Safety Promotion will be held in Bangkok, Thailand from November 5-7, 2018.
+Stay tuned for more information.

 Your gift will help the Johns Hopkins International Injury Research Unit to respond to the growing burden of injuries around the world.
 Through research, collaboration and training, the International Injury Research Unit strives to identify effective solutions to the injuries in low- and middle-income populations, influence public policy and practice, and advance the field of injury prevention throughout the world.

 To support the International Injury Research Unit, please visit our secure Johns Hopkins Bloomberg School of Public Health Make a Gift Website.
 On the online donation form, you can indicate that you want your contribution to go toward the support of the International Injury Research Unit (in the field labeled "Please designate my gift to support").